nomnom-insights/nomnom.bunnicula/README.md

 function to be used to deserializer messages
 - `options`
   - `queue-name` queue for consuming messages
-  - `exchange-name` exchange which queue will be bind to using queue-name as routing-key (exchange needs to be already created, you can use default RabbitMQ exchange '')
+  - `exchange-name` exchange which queue will be bind to using queue-name as routing-key (exchange needs to be already created, you can use default RabbitMQ exchange `""`)
   - `max-retries` (optional, default 3) how many times should be message retried
-  - `timeout-seconds` (optional, default 60s)  timeout for handler
+  - `timeout-seconds` (optional, default 60s)  timeout for handler, if handler execution exceeds the timeout it will be terminated and treated as a retry
   - `backoff-interval-seconds` (optional, default 60s) how long should message wait on retry queue
   - `consumer-threads` (optional, default 4) how many consumers should be created, allows parallel processing
   - `prefetch-count` (optional, default 10) how many messages should be prefetched by each consumer